zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

    2. If the response fails to match the following criteria, add the IP address to the *PTR Missing* set.
         - RCODE must be NOERROR
+3. For each name server IP address in *Name Server IP* do:
+   1. Do a reverse *DNS Lookup* (PTR) of name server IP address.
+   2. If the response fails to match the following criteria, then add name server IP address to the *PTR Missing* set:
+        - [RCODE Name] is "NOERROR"
-        - answer section must contain at least one PTR record
+        - Answer section contains at least one PTR record

 6. If the set *PTR Missing* is empty, then output *[A02_PTR_PRESENT]*.